 As parents, grandparents, teachers, coaches, aunts, mentors, and friends, we all have the privilege and responsibility of paying attention to children and adolescents.
 We don’t have to be trained mental health professionals to sense when something is off.
-We simply need to be attentive to the young people in our lives and ask God for wisdom to respond.
+We simply need to be attentive to the young people in our lives.

 Here are three coping strategies that might help your anxious child: